natashabag/natashabag/README.md

 👩🏻‍💻I am a QA Engineer with banking and teaching background.
 In every role I have performed, I have felt a burning desire to improve the systems and processes I used.
 I noticed even the smallest flaws and friction points, which escaped the notice of most people.
 During my career exploration, I learned about QA.
 I realized I was made for this!

 I am proficient in designing and executing comprehensive test cases, and skilled at identifying and documenting software defects using a wide range of tools and techniques.
-I conduct various types of testing including but not limited to manual, API, UI, regression, cross-browser, exploratory and mobile testing.
+I conduct various types of testing including but not limited to manual, API, regression, cross-browser, exploratory and mobile testing.

 🔭 I’m currently working on improving my skills in test automation.
-I am focusing on Selenium Webdriver with Python.
-Additionally, I have experience with WebdriverIO and Playwright with JavaScript.
+I am focusing on Selenium Webdriver with Python and Playwright with TypeScript.
+Additionally, I have experience with WebdriverIO.

 🕵🏻‍♀️ I’m looking to collaborate on test automation projects.
 Let me know if you are interested 😊